9 MIN READ

 Cash in Rewards Points

-We use a rewards card at Winn Dixie to knock pennies off a gallon of gas at Shell and other gas stations every time we buy groceries.
+We used a rewards card at Winn-Dixie to knock pennies off a gallon of gas at Shell and other gas stations every time we bought groceries.

-Most grocery cards offer similar rewards, even if your store doesn’t have a proprietary gas station.
+The Winn-Dixie program has since been replaced, but most grocery cards offer similar rewards even if your store doesn’t have a proprietary gas station.

 Buy Gas in Small Towns